Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 \subsection{Predict the Number of Executions of a Basic Block}

 We validate both predictive models in terms of the accuracy of extrapolations, in terms of the actual number of executions of a given basic block for SNAP.
-Note that SNAP has a total of $2669$ basic blocks, when compiled with \textrm{O3} optimizations.
+Note that SNAP has a total of $2669$ active basic blocks, when compiled with \textrm{O3} optimizations.
 Of which, $1928$ basic block counts remain constant irrespective of the input to SNAP.
 Therefore, we perform predictions on the remaining $741$ basic blocks using both the models.

 Figure~\ref{fig:reg_bb_count_extrapolate} and~\ref{fig:dnn_bb_count_extrapolate} show the normalized extrapolations of actual versus predicted basic block counts for both the regression models.
 The predictions of the symbolic regression are better than that of the NALU predicted counts.
 This behavior is clearly evident in comparison with the ideal prediction (shown as a straight line).
 Although, the symbolic regression performs better than the deep learning, the predictions of latter are close to the ideal predictions.
+Symbolic regression performs better over NALU especially due to the fact that the equations of symbolic regression include arithmetic operators such as $sqrt$ as opposed to NALU.
+In other words, symbolic regression explores through the solutions that are unexplored by the deep learning algorithm, NALU.
+Moreover, the equations resulted from symbolic regression are interpretable as opposed to the black box nature of deep learning.

 Table~\ref{tab:pred_eqs} presents a few regression models devised using symbolic regression.
 The equations are general enough to fit an arbitrary input combination of SNAP.
 On the other-hand, the deep neural net trained model is black-box in nature, which poses a difficult task in interpretation.
 The symbolic regressions produced equations concise and easy to interpret while satisfying the first principles of hardware architecture.
 Considering the accuracy of predictions and the interpretability we use the predictions of symbolic regression in PPT to predict the runtimes of SNAP at various inputs.